When temperatures rise outside, so do the number of people enjoying the outdoors. But the beauty of nature can also bring harm.

 Those months are also peak times for outdoor activities, which can create a dangerous situation for anglers, campers, boaters and hikers.
 According to NOAA, of the 238 lightning strike deaths that occurred in the U.S. between 2006-2012, fishermen accounted for 11 percent of the casualties, followed by campers with 6 percent — leading all other outdoor activity.
 And hundreds more are injured each year, suffering from lasting symptoms such as memory loss, dizziness, weakness and numbness.

+Each year, thousands of people die from lightning strikes worldwide and thousands more are injured.
 If you're enjoying the outdoors, pay attention to the weather by using portable weather radios.
 And if you find yourself in the middle of a storm, you'll need to know how to stay safe.

 |If lightning is striking around you, stop and get in the "lightning position."|

 The first important thing you should know about being outside in an electrical storm is the "lightning position."
 According to the National Outdoor Leadership School (NOLS), this position "will reduce the chances of getting a direct strike and it may reduce the other effects of lightning, but it offers no guarantees."

 A good time to get into this position is if lightning is striking near you and you cannot get to shelter safely.

 To get into "lightning position," stop, squat (or sit) and ball yourself up so you are as low as possible.
 Wrap your arms around your legs or put your hand over your ears to protect your ears from thunder.
 Close your eyes and keep your feet together at the heels.
 To minimize contact to the ground, try to stay on the balls of your feet as long as possible if crouching.
 If you have a foam pad or a soft pack of clothes, sit on them.
 Avoid packs with frames and get rid of any metallic objects.

 Outdoor Safety Tips